FuelLabs/fuels-ts/apps/docs/src/guide/cookbook/transferring-assets.md

 This documentation provides a guide on how to transfer assets between wallets and to contracts using the SDK.

-## Transferring Assets Between Wallets
+## Transferring Assets Between Accounts

-The `wallet.transfer` function is used to initiate a transaction that transfers an asset from one wallet to another.
+The `account.transfer` function is used to initiate a transaction that transfers an asset from one wallet to another.
 This function requires three parameters:

 1. The receiver's wallet address.
 2. The amount of the asset to be transferred.